BrookeHeck/github.io-reading-notes-/notes401/class-29.md

 - Allows you to optimize performance for components that trigger deep updates because you can pass down dispatch instead of callbacks

 3. What are two ways to set the initial state?
-- pass the the initial state as a second argument
+- pass the initial state as a second argument
 - pass in an init function as a third argument

 ## Ultimate Guide to useReducer